PizzaWithMilk/Github-tracker-template/README.md

 ### Catching up on multiple items

-If this monitor is ever offline for a while (say, GitHub has an outage, or you paused the workflow), it doesn't just tell you about the single newest thing when it comes back — it catches up and tells you about *everything* it missed for that repo, oldest first, up to 10 items in one run (this cap doesn't apply to [digest mode](#commit-digest-mode), which handles overflow differently).
+If this monitor is ever offline for a while (say, GitHub has an outage, or you paused the workflow), it doesn't just tell you about the single newest thing when it comes back — it catches up and tells you about *everything* it missed for that repo, oldest first, up to 10 items in one run.
 This applies independently to each repo — and to each update type (commits vs. releases) on that repo — so one repo catching up on a large backlog doesn't affect the cap for any other repo.

-If more than 10 things happened while it was away (in non-digest mode), the oldest ones beyond that limit are skipped (with a note saying how many were skipped) rather than flooding your channel with a wall of messages — you'll still always be told about the current latest one.
+If more than 10 things happened while it was away, the oldest ones beyond that limit are skipped (with a note saying how many were skipped) rather than flooding your channel with a wall of messages — you'll still always be told about the current latest one.

 In one unusual edge case — extremely heavy activity, or a force-push that rewrites a repo's history — the last thing it remembers might no longer be found anywhere in the recent history at all.
 When that happens, it can't figure out exactly what was missed, so it just reports the single latest item along with a note explaining that it couldn't reconstruct the full gap, rather than guessing.